Michigan's Concealed Pistol Law - FAQs

-1. What are the requirements to receive a concealed pistol permit?
+1. What are the requirements to receive a concealed pistol license?

-2. How do I renew my concealed pistol permit?
+2. How do I renew my concealed pistol license?

-4. I received my original Concealed Pistol License after July 1, 2001 and have since moved to another county.
+3. After receiving my Concealed Pistol License, I moved to a different county within Michigan.
 Do I need to reapply in the new county?

 Yes.
-MCL 324.504 states that the DNR cannot promulgate or enforce a rule that prohibits a ccw holder from carrying on property under the control of the DNR.
+MCL 324.504 states that the Michigan Department of Natural Resources (DNR) shall not promulgate or enforce a rule that prohibits a CPL holder from carrying a pistol on property under the control of the DNR.